alex-sandri/pizza/template/README.md

                 <component-name>.component.scss     The component's styles
                 <component-name>.component.ts       The component's code
     .eslintrc.json                                  ESLint configuration
-    package.json                                    Configures npm package dependencies that are required for this project package-lock.json                               Provides version information for all packages installed into node_modules by the npm client pizza.json                                      Configures this project
+    .gitignore                                      Specifies intentionally untracked files that Git should ignore package.json                                    Configures npm package dependencies that are required for this project package-lock.json                               Provides version information for all packages installed into node_modules by the npm client pizza.json                                      Configures this project